 The following figure shows the top 10 outliers for a query when the threshold is set to 1.
 The top 10 data points that are more than 1 standard deviation from the expected value are marked.

 The following figure shows the same data when the threshold is set to 5.
 Only 1 data point is more than 5 standard deviations from the expected value.

 Example: 1 top outlier per series, query, and chart

 This example shows how the calculation of the top outlier varies according to scope (series, query, or chart).
 The visualization is based on these queries:

-- Query A has two time series and is shown with dotted lines.
+- Query A has two time series and is shown with solid lines.

-- Query B has three time series and is shown with solid lines.
+- Query B has two time series and is shown with dotted lines.

-The following figure shows the top 1 outlier per series.
-5 outliers are marked, one for each time series (2 for query A and 3 for query B).
+The following figure shows the top outlier per series.
+Four outliers are marked, one for each time series (two for query A and two for query B).